Doppelbock Butternut Squash Stew with Lentils and Swiss ChardBy TheBeerista

 - Prep Time30 minutes

-The Beerista shares her recipe for a hearty, healthy and warming stew that is made complete by the roasty maltiness of doppelbock.
+The Beerista shares her recipe for a hearty, healthy and warming butternut squash stew made complete by the roasty maltiness of your favorite doppelbock.
 Served over brown rice with some arugula and goat cheese.

 - 5 cups butternut squash (about 1 medium squash), peeled and cut into 1 inch cubes